Home

 popular

-A growing coalition of users is pushing back against Exodus's recent move to drop support for Monero.
-This decision has sparked notable frustration in the crypto community, raising questions about regulatory compliance's impact on user trust and self-custody practices.
+A growing coalition of users is pushing back against Exodus's recent decision to drop support for Monero, causing significant frustration in the crypto community.
+Many believe the move threatens individual freedoms and undermines trust in platforms that previously prioritized user autonomy.

 Exodus's Controversial Shift